grafana/Grafana-Alloy-for-Beginners/README.md

 #### Objectives

-- Ingest application logs sent from the mythical services
+- Ingest application logs sent from the mythical services using the [`loki.source.api`](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.source.api/) component
-- Process the logs to:
+- Use the [`loki.process`](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.process/) component to:
   - add a static `service="mythical" label
   - extract the timestamp from the log line using `stage.regex` with this regex: `^.*?loggedtime=(?P<loggedtime>\S+)`
   - set the timestamp of the log to the extracted timestamp
   - Forward the processed logs to Loki

 #### Instructions